 Opticians also make suggestions about frame shapes, styles and colors, lenses and special lens coatings, such as anti-glare materials.
 Some opticians are also responsible for grinding and tinting lenses, repairing glasses and fitting contacts.

 Some offices may require opticians to perform front-desk duties and fill out insurance claims.
-Strong customer services and a professional appearance are also mandatory.
+Strong customer service skills and a professional appearance are also mandatory.

 Opticians work in eyeglass stores or with ophthalmologists in medical offices.
 While many offices are generally open during normal business hours, some retail outlets may require employees to work nights and weekends.